hertzmann/hertzmann.github.io/_posts/2024-10-14-six-years-later.md

 On my recent sabbatical, I thought it would be interesting to go back and draw pictures at places in Oxford where [I'd had some memorable drawing experiences](/2020/10/05/art-is-a-process.html) in my first sabbatical.
 But when I got to them I never found much desire to try drawing them again.

+# Reflections

-**Finding the excitment, inspiration, and space to draw is a continual challenge.** It's partly the sense that there's something _interesting_ about trying to draw this thing: it's not too "easy" for me, or too difficult, but enough of a stretch.
+Finding the excitment, inspiration, and space to draw is a continual challenge.
+It's partly the sense that there's something _interesting_ about trying to draw this thing: it's not too "easy" for me, or too difficult, but enough of a stretch.
 Even when I have the time, it's sometimes a tough decision whether to start—if I start on this, will it work out?
 Will it be better than something else I might find to draw instead, or doing something else, like, say, going for a walk or reading a book?

 Over the years, these experiences with drawing have been a bit of a positive spiral: going around in circles revisiting familiar subjects, only after I'd learned something from the previous iteration.
 But it only seems that way in retrospect; in the moment, it often feels like a difficult search for motivation, inspiration, and something worthwhile.
 I've left out of a lot of false starts and disappointing drawings from these pages.